Grantee: Economic Mobility Corporation (Mobility). Mobility’s study report is linked here.

-Description of the Intervention: This is an ongoing randomized controlled trial (RCT) of English for Advancement (EfA), an employment-focused program for adult English language learners that provides language instruction, career coaching, and job training and placement services.
+Description of the Intervention: This was a randomized controlled trial (RCT) of English for Advancement (EfA), an employment-focused program for adult English language learners that provides language instruction, career coaching, and job training and placement services.
 The program is delivered by Jewish Vocational Service, a nonprofit service provider, in coordination with five partner organizations located throughout the Greater Boston area.
 Major components of the program include two to 12 months of classes in English language instruction and up to two years of job retention and advancement assistance services.
 The program costs approximately $5,000 per participant.

 Study Design: Between September 2016 and September 2019, the study randomly assigned 1,952 individuals with low English proficiency to (i) a treatment group that received EfA services, or (ii) a control group that did not.
 A majority of the sample members were female (76%) and Latinx (72%); around half had a high school diploma or GED, and around 32% had a college degree.
 At the time of study enrollment, the sample averaged 39 years of age and had lived in the United States for an average of 7.4 years, 54% were unemployed, 27% were employed full-time, and 20% were employed part-time.